unixwzrd/venvutil/README.md

 ### Tools Overview

+- **extract-chat** extracts ChatGPT JSON chatlogs, works with my [Safari extension](https://github.com/unixwzrd/chatgpt-chatlog-export), to extract chat history.
+  - Extract in either Markdown or HTML format.
+  - Retains code and references where possible along with some internal metadata.
+  - May be broken into chunks and fed into a fresh GPT context for continuity.
 - **tokencount**: [Detailed Documentation](docs/tokencount.md) *TODO*
   - A tool designed to count tokens in text files, useful for analyzing text data and preparing it for processing with language models.
 - **chunkfile**: [Detailed Documentation](docs/chunkfile.md)